 Colours

-As well as the different materials and shapes, there’s also a choice of colours available too.
 The most popular being white and black.
 A white toilet seat is the most popular as it suits any bathroom décor, and blends in easily with fixtures such as the basin and bath.

 A black toilet seat is a great choice for both modern and traditional bathrooms, and suits a black and white scheme perfectly.